ansible/ansible-lint/src/ansiblelint/rules/no_changed_when.md

 # no-changed-when

 This rule checks that tasks return changes to results or conditions.
 Unless tasks only read information, you should ensure that they return changes in the following ways:

 - Register results or conditions and use the `changed_when` clause.
 - Use the `creates` or `removes` argument.

-You should use the `when` clause to run tasks only if a check returns a particular result.
+You should always use the `changed_when` clause on tasks that do not naturally detect if a change has occurred or not.
+Some of the most common examples are [shell] and [command] modules, which run arbitrary commands.

+One very common workaround is to use a boolean value like `changed_when: false` if the task never changes anything or `changed_when: true` if it always changes something, but you can also use any expressions, including ones that use the registered result of a task, like in our example below.

 ## Problematic Code